mat-docs/RTA.Site/docs/devguide/tutorials/live/index.md

 ### Setup the live connection

-Open the ATLAS Session Browser:
+Open the ATLAS Session Browser.

-==screenshot==

 Right-click on **Sources** and select **Service Connections...**

 Select the service connection you previously defined, and click **Properties** to open a dialog.

-Fill in the  **Web Socket URI**: `ws://localhost:8180`
+Fill in the  **Web Socket URI**: `ws://localhost:8180/`

 Close the dialogs, and right-click **Sources** and select **Refresh**.

-Un-tick and re-tick the _Demo_ source to make sure it picks up the new settings, and press the **Refresh** button on the right-hand-side of the dialog.
+Un-tick and re-tick the _localhost_ source to make sure it picks up the new settings, and press the **Refresh** button on the right-hand-side of the dialog.
 You should see your existing sessions, and a live session at the top of the list.

 ??? notes "Troubleshooting"